ne75/p2llvm/docs/phase0/validation.md

 ## Next acceptance work

 Step 1 is complete under the documented USB/loader assumption.
-The next step in [findings.md](findings.md#agreed-review-sequence) is WRFAST memset and direct-register counter returns.
-See [step2.md](step2.md) for the implemented changes and pending hardware validation of the new runtime; this checkpoint retains the old results.
+Step 2 restores WRFAST memset and direct-register counter returns; its targeted hardware tests and cycle measurements are complete and ready for human review.
+See [step2.md](step2.md) and the [hardware report](step2-hardware.md), which records the corrected benchmark and measured short-fill/O0 overhead.
+The checkpoint above retains the old runtime results.
+Stop for review before the step-3 runtime audit.
-Performance measurements, remaining runtime audits and 74 instruction fixtures are still outstanding.
+Broader production measurements and 74 instruction fixtures are still outstanding.
 Peripheral tests need a defined board and wiring profile.
 No production performance or flight acceptance is established by this checkpoint.
 The multi-function COG residency feature remains a later series, as designed in the original backend review; it is not implemented by these repairs.